Information for Parents

 - whether they already have any career plans or aspirations.

-If they have a specific interest or career path in mind then they may like to study a stream degree which specialises in that area.
+If they have a specific interest or career path in mind then they may like to study a specialist degree like the Bachelor of Psychology which specialises in that area.

 If they want more flexiblity in their study or they are still thinking about career choices they may want to look at think about a generalist degree like the Bachelor of Science where they will get the opportunity to study in several different areas including many subjects they will not have come across at school.